deepak-dev-mindmanthan/college-management-backend/FEES_MANAGEMENT_FLOW.md

 - ✅ One fee structure per class (enforced by unique constraint)
 - ✅ Validates class exists and belongs to college
 - ✅ Components stored with individual amounts
+- ✅ Accessible by COLLEGE_ADMIN, SUPER_ADMIN, and ACCOUNTANT roles

 **Error Response (409 Conflict):**
 ```json